SOFIA observations of 30 Doradus: I -- Far-Infrared dust polarization and implications for grain alignment and disruption by radiative torques: Results

 \subsection{Polarization degree versus dust temperature and gas column density}

-For the optically thin case, the total dust emission intensity is $I_{\nu}\propto B(T_{\d})\tau_{\nu}=\kappa_{\nu}N_{\H}B(T_{\d})$ with $\kappa_{\nu}$ the dust opacity, which is the product of the gas column density and dust temperature along the line of sight.
-Therefore, the $p-I$ relation reflects the overall effect of both the radiation field and the gas density on grain alignment.
+For the optically thin case, the total dust emission intensity is $I_{\nu}\propto B(T_{\d})\tau_{\nu}\sim \kappa_{\nu}N_{\H}B(T_{\d}) \times R$ with $R$ the dust-to-gas ratio and $\kappa_{\nu}$ the dust opacity, which is the product of the gas column density and dust temperature along the line of sight.
+Therefore, the $p-I$ relation reflects the overall effect of both the radiation field and the gas density on grain alignment, assuming a uniform average magnetic field.
 To disentangle the effect of the radiation field from the gas density, we analyze the variation of the polarization degree with the dust temperature and the gas column density.
 The first analysis directly reveals the grain alignment and disruption by RATs, while the second one reflects the effect of grain randomization induced by gas collisions.

 To make comparison among 3 bands, we first smooth the maps of the dust temperature, gas column density, and SOFIA/HAWC+ bands C and D to the $18.7''$ FWHM, which is equivalent to the SOFIA/HAWC+ band E beam-size.
 Then, we selected the common space position where three SOFIA/HAWC+ bands all detect data.
 The final map is shown in Figure \ref{fig:selection_region}.
 From this final map, we analyze the correlations in two sub-regions: within a rectangle in the North, and within an ellipse in the South.
 These extraction areas cover the representative features of both the gas density and the dust temperature in 30 Dor, which are shown in Figure \ref{fig:selection_region}.